-You can also check the availability of these films in a domestic format in the Film Library’s online catalogue.
+You can also check the availability of these films in a domestic format in the Biblioteca del Cinema’s online catalogue.

 This collection consists of the films, newsreels and documentaries produced and distributed by Laya Films (1936-1939) during the Spanish Civil War.
 These films could form part of the collection dedicated to Catalan Film Production but we have put them in their own section due to their historical importance.

 Newsreels: at that time, they were Espanya al dia (Catalan), España al día (Spanish), Nouvelles d’Espagne (French), News of Spain and Spain Today (both in English).
 These newsreels generated a large number of images which were later used for other productions.